 RealityTanjung Gemok offers multiple daily sailings during the operating season, sufficient for most travellers booking in advance.

 Yes.
-Tanjung Gemok is approximately 3.5 to 4 hours' drive from Kuala Lumpur via the LPT2 East Coast Highway, compared to 4.5+ hours to Mersing via older roads.
+Tanjung Gemok is approximately 3.5 to 4 hours' drive from Kuala Lumpur via the LPT1 East Coast Expressway, compared to 4.5+ hours to Mersing via older roads.
 This is a 30β60 minute difference.

 Yes.
 Both jetties serve the same five western jetties on Tioman Island: Kampung Genting, Kampung Paya, Kampung Tekek, Air Batang (ABC), and Kampung Salang.